 Make sure the VARIAC is at 0%.

-Connect a differential voltage probe across the primary with a 1/200 setting.
+Connect an oscilloscope differential voltage probe across the primary with a 1/200 setting.
 Adjust the probe measurement for 0 V offset with an appropriate scaling factor.

-Connect a current probe to measure the load current.
+Connect an oscilloscope current probe to measure the load current.
 Adjust the probe measurement for 0 mV offset with a 1X scaling factor for a 100 mV/A setting.

 Check the circuit, and then turn on the three-phase disconnect switch.